History & Geography

 In KS2, the History Curriculum builds upon the knowledge and experiences of KS1.
 Pupils from Year 3 to Year 6 use the ‘Reach Curriculum’ booklets to structure their learning.
 They explore the history of the British Isle from the Stone Age to post- World War 2, as well as learning about other non-European cultures such as the Benin Kingdom of West Africa and the Shang Dynasty of China.
 The disciplinary skills of history, such as source analysis, interpretation, perspective, continuity and change are all explicitly taught and practised.

 In Geography, children first encounter key geographical concepts, vocabulary and knowledge in EYFS where they begin to develop their understanding of the world around them by exploring, observing and finding out about people, places, technology and the environment.
-This knowledge is revisited and built upon in KS1 where pupils learn about where they live, how other people live in the U.K and in different countries, and develop their understanding of a range of geographical vocabulary and concepts in preparation for KS2.
+This knowledge is revisited and built upon in KS1 where pupils learn about where they live, how other people live in the U.K and in different countries, and develop their understanding of a range of geographical vocabulary, concepts and practical skills in preparation for KS2.

 In KS2, Geography is taught using the ‘Reach Curriculum’.
 The topics are designed to incorporate fundamental geographical knowledge and skills, creating a firm foundation in the subject for the children to build upon in the future.
-A range of units are covered including: rivers, settlements, globalisation, and energy and sustainability.
-In Year 6, children are introduced to geographical fieldwork and research.
+A range of units are covered including: rivers, settlements, globalisation, and energy and sustainability, all exploring the interaction between human and physical processes and developing knowledge about diverse places and people.

 Below is a link to the History & Geography overview for Y1-Y6.